-Installing Surfer 11 requires logging onto the computer with an account that has Administrator rights.
-Golden Software does not recommend installing Surfer 11 over any previous versions of Surfer.
-Surfer 11 can coexist with older versions (i.e. Surfer 10) as long as they are installed in different directories, which is the default.
+Installing Surfer requires logging onto the computer with an account that has Administrator rights.
+Golden Software does not recommend installing Surfer 12 over any previous versions of Surfer.
+Surfer 12 can coexist with older versions (i.e. Surfer 11) as long as both versions are installed in different directories.
+By default, the program installation directories are different.
 For detailed installation directions, see the Readme.rtf file.